Drinking a daily green smoothie was THE most powerful, life-changing habit that I ever picked up!

 Here’s the ultimate guide to weight loss with green smoothies.

 Do you have meal plans that I can follow?
 Yes, I do!
-I have a 28-day green smoothie and plant-based, whole foods meal plan called Reset 28.
+I have a 10-day green smoothie cleanse called BLEND!

 Can’t Lose Weight: Why am I not losing weight despite drinking green smoothies daily?.